Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 			1. ↗ [Mathematical Logic (Foundations of Mathematics)](../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/Mathematical%20Logic%20(Foundations%20of%20Mathematics).md)
 				1. ↗ [Formal System, Formal Logics, and Its Semantics](../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/📍%20Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics/Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics.md)
 				2. ↗ [Classical Logic (Standard Formal Logic)](../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/📍%20Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics/Classical%20Logic%20(Standard%20Formal%20Logic)/Classical%20Logic%20(Standard%20Formal%20Logic).md)
 4. What is computation?
-What is a program /algorithm?
 What is a computer (theoretically)?
+Computer language and program /algorithm?
 	1. ↗ [Theory of Computation](../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/😶‍🌫️%20Theory%20of%20Computation/Theory%20of%20Computation.md)
 		1. ↗ [Models of Computation & Abstract Machines](../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/😶‍🌫️%20Theory%20of%20Computation/Models%20of%20Computation%20&%20Abstract%20Machines/Models%20of%20Computation%20&%20Abstract%20Machines.md)
 		2. ↗ [Computability (Recursion) Theory - Turing Machine and R.E.
 Language](../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/😶‍🌫️%20Theory%20of%20Computation/Computability%20(Recursion)%20Theory%20-%20Turing%20Machine%20and%20R.E.%20Language/Computability%20(Recursion)%20Theory%20-%20Turing%20Machine%20and%20R.E.%20Language.md)